pjswall/pjswall/README.md

 - 📫 How to reach me **prateek.jaiswal@research.iiit.ac.in**

-- ⚡ Which deals with Smart Feedback, Smart release, Smart Assessment to provide zero failure services.
+- ⚡ Working on UADAI Indian Govt.
+Aadhar Project for providing manual KYC to users by using face as biometric id.

 - 🔥 Things I'm good at